Formal category theory in augmented virtual double categories: Abstract

-We end by formalising the classical notions of exact square, total category and `small' cocompletion; the latter in an appropriate sense.
-Throughout we compare our formalisations to their corresponding 2-categorical counterparts.
+In this article we develop formal category theory within augmented virtual double categories.
+Notably we formalise the classical notions of Kan extension, Yoneda embedding $\map{\yon_A}A{\ps A}$, exact square, total category and `small' cocompletion; the latter in an appropriate sense.
+Throughout we compare our formalisations to their corresponding $2$-categorical counterparts.
 Our approach has several advantages.
-For example the structure of augmented virtual double categories naturally allows us to isolate conditions that ensure small cocompleteness of formal presheaf objects $\ps A$.
+For instance, the structure of augmented virtual double categories naturally allows us to isolate conditions that ensure small cocompleteness of formal presheaf objects $\ps A$.

+Given a monoidal augmented virtual double category $\K$ with a Yoneda embedding $\map{\yon_I}I{\ps I}$ for its monoidal unit $I$ we prove that, for any `unital' object $A$ in $\K$ that has a `horizontal dual' $\dl A$, the Yoneda embedding $\map{\yon_A}A{\ps A}$ exists if and only if the `inner hom' $\inhom{\dl A, \ps I}$ exists.
+This result is a special case of a more general result that, given a functor $\map F\K\L$ of augmented virtual double categories, allows a Yoneda embedding in $\L$ to be ``lifted'', along a pair of `universal morphisms' in $\L$, to a Yoneda embedding in $\K$.